Skip to main content Accessibility information

 More information

-In addition to a rigorous academic programme, this programme provides the opportunity to gain a number of industry-relevant coaching qualifications, which enhance your coaching skills for the course, but moreover enhance your CV and employability.
+In addition to a rigorous academic programme, this course provides the opportunity to gain several industry-relevant coaching qualifications which enhance your coaching skills for the course and bolster your CV and employability.
 By the end of the programme you will have access to:

 • FA Level 1 (including FA Emergency Aid and FA Safeguarding Children in Football)